Best Non-Slip Yoga Mats for Sweaty Hands

 Polyurethane (PU)

-• Pros: Superior wet grip, smooth surface, durable.
+• Pros: Standout wet grip, smooth feel, holds up well.

-• Cons: Pricier, specific cleaning needed, may show marks.
+• Cons: Costs more, needs specific cleaners, can show hand/foot marks.

 Microfiber/Fabric Tops